dibsonthis/SimpleFilter/README.md

 ## <b>SimpleFilter.<i>conv</b>(array, filter)</i>

 ### Runs a single convolution on an image using a provided filter.
-This function is used as the basis of the mutations performed in the SimpleFilter.mut function
+This function is used as the basis of the mutations performed in the SimpleFilter.mut function.
+Important: Conv does NOT prep/unprep images automatically
 -	Array: Image array to be convoluted
 -	Filter: Filter to be used for convolution

 		image = sf.load(path/to/image,[200,200])

 		filter = sf.create(5)

+		sf.prep(image,filter) # This is a crucial step as the conv function does not prep/unprep automatically

 		conv = sf.conv(image,filter) # Performs a single convolution